john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 ## Series

 Though the focus of this lecture will mainly be on pandas `DataFrame`, knowing a bit about pandas `Series` is useful.
-Series are simply one-dimensional arrays of data with axis labels (indices).
-Series can be created from scratch using a dictionary or a list.
+A `Series` is a one-dimensional array of data with labels (indices).
+A `Series` can be created using a dictionary or a list.

 **From a dictionary**

-    In [1]: d = {'a':'A','b':'B','c':'C'}
+    In [1]: d = {'a': 'A', 'b': 'B', 'c': 'C'}
     In [2]: pd.Series(d)
     Out[2]:
     a    A